ChallahBack83/UFOs/README.md

 }
 ```

---then need to create and loop through multiple filters Not easy, but start with creating variable to hold filters the writing function and setting each one to new variable.
+Now for the tricky part, creating and looping through multiple filters.
+First, I created a variable to hold the criteria input by the users as searchable objects.
+Then I wrote a function to set them as the new values and ids of the callable data from teh table.

 ```
 / 1.
 Create a variable to keep track of all the filters as an object.